Şehrazat

-Şehrazat Kemali Söylemezoğlu (born 3 September 1952), known by her stage name Şehrazat or Şehro, is a Turkish celebutante, television personality, businesswoman, philanthropist, composer, songwriter, record producer, occasional jazz, and pop music singer.
+Şehrazat Kemali Söylemezoğlu (born 3 September 1952), known by her stage name Şehrazat or Şehro, is a Turkish television personality, businesswoman, philanthropist, composer, songwriter, record producer, occasional jazz, and pop music singer.

 Life and career

 Early life and family

 Her father S. Siham Kemali Söylemezoğlu (d.
 13 April 1981; Vienna) was a notable businessman and was considered to be the first mining magnate of Turkey.
 Her grandfather is Süleyman Şefik Pasha, the son of the Beylerbey of Rumelia Ali Kemali Pasha who is the only brother of Edhem Pertev Pasha and one of the former governors of Konya.
 Her mother Sevinç Tevs was the sister of artist Sevim Tevs and the daughter of the Turkish ambassador to the Republic of Albania.
 She was the first internationally known jazz singer of Turkey and described by the authorities as having one of the most wondrous voices of the 20th century.
 She was regarded as a diva since she surpassed Sarah Vaughan and won the 1948 Miami Jazz Festival, with the song "For You" that was composed by their family friend Arif Mardin, the 12-time Grammy Award winning Turkish-American music producer.
 She graduated from the International School of Choueifat, in Beirut, Lebanon in 1970.
 It was her parents' wish that she attend it for the sake of a better education.
 Prior to this, she spent the vast majority of her childhood in Turkey. Şehrazat is exceedingly fluent in Turkish, Arabic, French, and English.